 Other risk factors for truck accidents in snow are heavy snow, especially when coupled with shorter, darker winter days which can limit the visibility necessary for safe truck operation.
 Trucks are also more subject to equipment failure in these conditions.
 The reduced traction and visibility conditions snow and ice can be factors in truck wrecks like head-on and rear end crashes, sideswipe collisions, situations where the truck jackknifes and other types of accidents.

 Fog limits visibility, increases crash risk and in a factor in approximately 1% of wrecks.
 The safe speed to operate a truck in fog depends on the visibility ahead.
 In some cases if visibility is to limited, it may be necessary for the truck driver to pull off the road until conditions improve.
 Truck wrecks which happen in fog conditions often involve high-speed impacts increasing the risk for fatalities.
 Because of fog, a truck driver may not be able to see the traffic lane lines potentially causing head-on or sideswipe collisions or vehicles ahead of it causing a rear end collision.

-Among the other weather conditions which can negatively affect truck safety and be involved in truck crashes are: hot weather, sleet, smoke, high winds, dust or blowing materials.
+Among the other weather conditions which can negatively affect truck safety and be involved in truck crashes are: sleet, smoke, dust or blowing materials.